espressif/esp-at/docs/en/Compile_and_Develop/How_to_use_ESP_AT_Classic_Bluetooth.md

-How to use ESP AT Classic Bluetooth
+How to use ESP-AT Classic Bluetooth
 ==========================

 ## Overview